-When civilian stores and restaurants in Hurricane Irma’s path closed or ran out of essentials, Exchanges across Florida were typically the last to close and the first to reopen, highlighting the organization’s unique capabilities and tireless dedication to serving those who serve.
+DALLAS—When civilian stores and restaurants in Hurricane Irma’s path closed or ran out of essentials, Army & Air Force Exchange Service locations across Florida were typically the last to close and the first to reopen, highlighting the Department of Defense retailer’s unique capabilities and tireless dedication to serving those who serve.

 “Our associates’ level of passion and dedication is truly amazing,” Exchange Director/CEO Tom Shull said.
 “The Exchange is grateful for the lengths these associates went to before, during and after Hurricane Irma to make sure service members and their families had the supplies they needed for recovery.
 Their commitment to serving is simply unmatched.”